HumanCellAtlas/dcp-community/rfcs/text/0000-multi-data-collection-dataset-processing.md

 ## Detailed Design

 ### Component Notification Changes
 This RFC proposes no longer using bundle-level search-based notifications on primary bundles for initiating pipelines.
 Instead, we propose that a **specific trigger** is used to initiate analysis pipelines.
 This document lists the requirements for such notifications to be actionable by analysis and makes recommendations on overall implementation paradigm with specific examples for 10X and SS2 datasets.

 ### Notification Requirements
 In order for a notification to be actionable by analysis it must fulfill specific requirements.
 Specifically, the notification must include information about the bundles/data that belong to the same sequencing set and potentially need to be co-processed.

 We propose the term **Data Aggregation and Processing Set (DAPS)** to encompass all the different alternative representations of such sets.
 Example representations of DAPS can be:

 *   A listing of all relevant bundles along with versions
-*   A search query accompanied by a timestamp in order to guarantee reproducibility
+*   A search query accompanied by a timestamp (in order to guarantee reproducibility)
-*   Other future representation as project needs evolve
+*   Other future representation as project needs evolve (e.g. linking to a particular project bundle version)

 Critically, the submitted DAPS will not explicitly dictate the files that have to be co-processed in pipeline instances as this would require specialized knowledge of the pipelines by the submitter.
-Instead, _a DAPS indicates that aggregation of data must be performed only from the list of data provided (submission envelope), but the actual aggregation is delegated to the process of analysis initiation, **subject to well defined modality-specific metadata requirements**_.
+Instead, **a DAPS indicates that aggregation of data must be performed only from the list of data provided (submission envelope), but the actual aggregation is delegated to the process of analysis initiation, subject to well defined modality-specific metadata requirements**.

 The imposition of specific requirements to metadata is part of this RFC proposal and a key component of the proposed DAPS solution.

 This approach provides a generalized signaling mechanism suitable for all foreseeable data types while accounting for data type specific requirements.
-For example, the same mechanism can be used to submit imaging data for analysis.

 The DAPS approach has common elements with project-level bundles that have been proposed in other contexts, but differs in the following ways:

-1. It does not impose any specific aggregation level on the data allowing for more flexibility and accommodating future **unforeseen processing scenarios** as well as **partial reanalysis of arbitrary data subsets**
+1. It does not impose any specific aggregation level on the data allowing for more flexibility and accommodating future unforeseen processing scenarios
 2. Allows specification of bundles included in a DAPS in many alternative different ways (listing, search, etc…)
 3. Does not impose the creation of a new bundle type that is tied to a specific data modality
 4. Dictates specific metadata requirements that guarantee correct processing of all foreseeable data modalities
+5. Decouples analysis initiation from data representation allowing for future flexbility

 ## General Metadata Requirements

-In the above framework, analysis pipelines will receive a set of bundles that potentially need to be co-processed.
+In the above framework, analysis pipelines will receive a set of bundles that _potentially_ need to be co-processed.
 As aforementioned, this signal will not explicitly identify the bundles that need to be co-processed in a single pipeline, instead, it will serve as a notification **indicating that any co-processing is to be done only within the boundaries of this set of files (submission envelope). **

+As a result analysis can initiate multiple pipeline invocations as a result of a single DAPS being submitted.

-The actual grouping of the files is to be performed by analysis via a search in the metadata of the bundles submitted.
+The actual grouping of the files is to be performed by analysis via a search in the metadata of the bundles submitted following well-defined modality specific set of rules.
 For this reason, the metadata must satisfy the following metadata requirements (MR):

-1. The data modality of each bundle included in the DAPS must be clearly identifiable
+1. The data modality of each bundle included in the DAPS must be clearly identifiable (MR1)
 2. Data that need to be processed together must be clearly identifiable by a modality-specific set of metadata variables that will group the files according to processing requirements.
+(MR2)
 3. Among the data that needs to be processed together, the metadata must provide sufficient information to correctly order, pair or otherwise establish correspondence and type of the input files.
+(MR3)

 ## Proposed Signalling Implementation
 The DAPS proposal above only sets specific requirements for the signal to initiate data analysis and minimum requirements for the associated metadata.
 We hereby provide a specific recommendation for implementation via bundle notifications.

-We recommend that the data store (DSS) is used to store DAPS as a new bundle type of “DAPS Manifest”, and that the current search-based notification system is adjusted so that instead of listening for new primary bundles, analysis listens for new DAPS bundles that are exclusively used for the initiation of pipelines.
+We recommend that the data store (DSS) is used to store DAPS as a new bundle type of **“DAPS Manifest”**, and that the current search-based notification system is adjusted so that instead of listening for new primary bundles, analysis listens for new DAPS bundles that are exclusively used for the initiation of pipelines.
 This implementation has two major advantages: (1) the DAPS are permanently saved at the main storage site for the HCA project (DSS) so the analyses can be reproducibly triggered and (2) The existing notification mechanisms are reused, avoiding the need for implementation of a new out-of-band notification system.

-We propose that as an initial implementation approach DAPS are used at set data aggregation levels (e.g. project) but critically the implementation must be flexible to arbitrary data aggregation levels to accommodate future project needs.
+We propose that as an initial implementation approach DAPS are used at set data aggregation levels (e.g. sample, project) but critically the implementation must be flexible to arbitrary data aggregation levels to accommodate future project needs.
 We propose that triggering is initially done manually by data wranglers and/or ingest, but we envisage transition to automatic triggering in the future.

 ## Example: Analysis Implementation for a DAPS

-The following pseudocode presents a proposed implementation of the processing of an incoming DAPS by analysis:
+**TODO: Expand this to outline how analysis receives the signal** The following pseudocode presents a proposed implementation of the processing of an incoming DAPS by analysis:
 ```
 Partition the datasets by data modality (MR1)
 For each data modality:
-    Use the modality-specific criteria to identify pipeline invocations(MR2)
+    Use the modality-specific criteria to identify pipeline invocations (MR2)
     For each invocation:
-        order the data as required (MR3) and launch pipelines
+        order the data as required (MR3) and launch pipeline invocation
-        retaining information about the information co-processed and the DAPS that triggered this analysis in the output bundle
 ```

 Note that the above approach does not require all the data in a submitted DAPS to be of the same modality to be processed correctly.
 For example a DAPS at the project level can contain imaging and 10X datasets and these will be correctly processed in an independent manner.

 Furthermore if part of the data submitted in a DAPS has already been processed the Analysis infrastructure will only re-process the parts that have not been modified.

+## Example:
+**TODO: Provide specific examples of how this fits into the current project workflow**

 ## Metadata Requirements for 10X V2 3’ scRNA-seq datasets
 The specific implementation of the above metadata requirements for 10X V2 3’ RNA-seq datasets is presented here as an initial use case and an example.
 10X V2 3’ data are the most common type of data currently deposited in the DSS and therefore represent a widely applicable use case.

 Requirement (1) above can be satisfied by having a globally unique ‘Library ID’ variable in the metadata that identifies the Illumina sequencing library from which each input file originates from.
 More details on the requirements and a specific implementation of this solution can be found currently under consideration here: [PR](https://github.com/HumanCellAtlas/dcp-community/pull/87), [document](https://github.com/HumanCellAtlas/dcp-community/blob/mfreeberg-rfc-library-preparation/rfcs/text/0000-rfc-library-preparation.md).